poorSock/playwright-dummy-skeleton-gherkin/readme.md

 - **Page Objects**: The project follows the page object model to organize and manage page-specific code.
 - **Fixtures**: Fixtures are used to set up the test environment, providing reusable data and context for tests.
 - **Tags/Annotations**: Tags are used to categorize and selectively run tests.
+- **Gherkin**: The playwright-bdd package is used for gherkin style testcases.
+The package converts scenarios to playwright testcases, so the features of the powerful playwright testrunner are kept!
+The generated testcases can be found in the `.features-gen` dir.